Coroutine: Ruby

-Scala Coroutines rely on the coroutine macro that transforms a normal block of code into a coroutine definition.
-Such a coroutine definition can be invoked with the call operation, which instantiates a coroutine frame.
-A coroutine frame can be resumed with the resume method, which resumes the execution of the coroutine's body, until reaching a yieldval keyword, which suspends the coroutine frame.
-Scala Coroutines also expose a snapshot method, which effectively duplicates the coroutine.
-A detailed descriptions of Scala coroutines with snapshots appeared at ECOOP 2018, along with their formal model.

 Scheme

 Since Scheme provides full support for continuations, implementing coroutines is nearly trivial, requiring only that a queue of continuations be maintained.

 Smalltalk

 Since, in most Smalltalk environments, the execution stack is a first-class citizen, coroutines can be implemented without additional library or VM support.

-Swift

-SwiftCoroutine - Swift coroutines library for iOS, macOS and Linux.

-Tool Command Language (Tcl)
+Tcl

-Since version 8.6, the Tool Command Language supports coroutines in the core language.
+Since version 8.6, Tcl supports coroutines in the core language.

 Vala

 Vala implements native support for coroutines.
-They are designed to be used with a Gtk Main Loop, but can be used alone if care is taken to ensure that the end callback will never have to be called before doing, at least, one yield.
+They are designed to be used with a GTK Main Loop, but can be used alone if care is taken to ensure that the end callback will never have to be called before doing, at least, one yield.

 Assembly languages

 Machine-dependent assembly languages often provide direct methods for coroutine execution.
-For example, in MACRO-11, the assembly language of the PDP-11 family of minicomputers, the “classic” coroutine switch is effected by the instruction "JSR PC,@(SP)+", which jumps to the address popped from the stack and pushes the current (i.e that of the next) instruction address onto the stack.
+For example, in MACRO-11, the assembly language of the PDP-11 family of minicomputers, the "classic" coroutine switch is effected by the instruction "JSR PC,@(SP)+", which jumps to the address popped from the stack and pushes the current (i.e that of the next) instruction address onto the stack.
 On VAXen (in VAX MACRO) the comparable instruction is "JSB @(SP)+".
 Even on a Motorola 6809 there is the instruction "JSR [,S++]"; note the "++", as 2 bytes (of address) are popped from the stack.
 This instruction is much used in the (standard) 'monitor' Assist 09.